-Fitness programs are not a one size fits all, especially when it come to seniors
+Fitness programs are not a one size fits all, especially when it come to exercise for older adults

 No matter what name gets slapped on training programs, one thing remains the same (in my humble opinion): Fitness is NOT a one size fits all.
 Fitness is not a program.
 Fitness is a dynamic thing that changes over time depending upon a number of different, interconnected variables.

 So then - what are we supposed to do to be fit?